mingusone/FerengAI/ezmongo.md

 # EZmongo.
-Because I got sick of having to write the same lines of code over and over
+Because I got sick of having to write the same lines of code over and over.

+Use this in your JupyterNotebook file inside the folder "jupyter" or you can copy and paste that file "ezmongo.py" elsewhere and use it there.

 ## How to get data from our mongoDB
 ```